GrantBirki/the-lab/README.md

-# the-lab
+# the-lab 🧪

-The Lab Access Application
+The Lab - Access Application

+## Setup 🔨

+Please see the [setup instructions](docs/setup.md) for more information.